A growth mindset unlocks success, happiness, and fulfillment.

 Dweck isn’t the only one who wrote a book on Mindset.
 Angela Duckworth examined the topic in her bestselling Grit.

 Grit examines the traits successful people share.
-Duckworth discovered that the most significant indicator of success wasn’t innate ability or experience but a thing she calls grit, which can best be described as a combination of hard work, perseverance, persistence, and belief in oneself.
+Duckworth discovered that the most significant indicator of success wasn’t innate ability or experience but a quality she calls grit, which can best be described as a combination of hard work, perseverance, persistence, and belief in oneself.

 Growth Mindset Examples